-What is a bridge loan, and how can it help you buy and sell at the same time?
+What is a bridge loan and how does it work?

 Timing is crucial when buying a new home and selling the old one.
 Imagine that you've found your dream home, but your current home hasn't sold yet.
 What should you do next?